The 8 Best Investment Banks of 2020

-RBC Capital Markets claims 70 offices in 15 countries.
+RBC claims to serve clients in 36 countries.
 One interesting product for a non-US company is its focus in U.S. municipal finance (muni bonds).
 The bank also works in traditional investment banking services like M&A and equity and debt market issues.

 RBC sits in a sweet spot with easy access to the United States and an international focus.
 When you put it all together, that makes RBC a compelling and competitive international investment bank.
 In 2017, RBC joined the list of globally systemically important banks, or the “too big to fail” list.